Poisson-Furstenberg boundary and growth of groups: Introduction

 The groups we construct to prove Theorem~\ref{thm:mainA} are \emph{permutational wreath products}, as defined in the next section: groups $W=A\wr_XG=\sum_XA\rtimes G$.
 More precisely, we consider a family of groups $W=A\wr_{X_1\times\cdots\times X_d}(G_1\times\cdots\times G_d)$, in which each $G_i$ is a copy of the first Grigorchuk group, each $X_i$ is an orbital Schreier graph of the first Grigorchuk group, and $A$ is a finite group.
 See Sections~\ref{sec:def} and~\ref{sec:ntboundary} for details of this construction.
 See also Section~\ref{sec:grig} for a larger family of examples.

-Ordinary wreath products ($X=G$) have exponential growth as soon as $A$ is non-trivial and $G$ is infinite, but the situation is much more subtle for permutational wreath products, which may have intermediate growth.
+Ordinary wreath products ($X=G$) have exponential growth as soon as $A$ is non-trivial and $G$ is infinite, but the situation is more subtle for permutational wreath products, which may have intermediate growth.
 Indeed, it is shown in~\cite{bartholdi-erschler:permutational} that the $W$ above has intermediate growth if $d=1$.
 In this paper we consider the groups $W$ with $d\ge2$, and are in particular interested in the case $d=2$.
-It turns out that, if $d\ge2$ and $G$ admits random walks with sublinear drift, bounded by $n^\alpha$ for some $\alpha<1$, then $W$ has exponential growth, see Corollary~\ref{cor:mainB}.
-For $d\ge 3$ one can show, moreover, that a simple random walk on such groups has non-trivial Poisson-Furstenberg boundary, see Example~\ref{ex:d=3}.
+For $d\ge 3$ one can show that a simple random walk on such groups has non-trivial Poisson-Furstenberg boundary, see Example~\ref{ex:d=3}.
 For the proof of Theorem~\ref{thm:mainA} we consider the case $d=2$, which lies in some sense on a borderline between exponential and intermediate growth: on one hand, as we explain below, the growth is exponential.
 On the other hand, these groups are ``close to groups of subexponential growth'', in the sense that any finitely supported measure on them has trivial boundary.

 In many known examples of groups, their exponential growth can be checked either by exhibiting a free semigroup (they exist in solvable groups of exponential growth, and more generally in elementarily amenable groups of exponential growth, see Chou~\cite{chou:elementary}); or by proving the existence of an imbedded regular tree in the group's Cayley graph (as is the case for any non-amenable group~\cite{benjamini-schramm:trees}).
 Ordinary (non-permutational) wreath products of a non-trivial group by an infinite group also contain regular trees in their Cayley graph, and this class of groups contains interesting examples of torsion groups of exponential growth, see Grigorchuk~\cite{grigorchuk:superamenable}.